bschulman/Data-Science-Portfolio/Facial-Emotion-Recognition/README.md

 **Results:**
 So far, I've acheived a validation accuracy of about 80% and a test accuracy of 57%.
 However, the model can't distinguish between sad and neutral.

-**Next Steps:**
-1. Further tune cyclical learning rate.
-2. Train the model on just sad and neutral then retrain with all four.

 Usage
 Code requires: zipfile, matplotlib, numpy, pandas, cv2, tensorflow, keras, tensorflow add ons, scikitlearn.
 It was written in colab so it imports the data from Google Drive

-Note:

-This is a work in progress.
-More updates and improvements are expected.